JohanVer/freicar_docs/docs/code_style.md

 `./build_repo.sh deploy_teamname https://aisgit.informatik.uni-freiburg.de/vertensj/freicar_demo_submission.git`

 (Replace deploy_teamname with your team-name and the repository url with yours.
-However you can also execute this command directly if you want to build the demo_submission code).
+However, you can also execute this command directly if you want to build the demo_submission code).

 This process will create a separate docker image where: